Exploring Cornwall: A Perfect 4-Day Summer Getaway

 Arriving in Newquay, take a moment to settle into your accommodation before venturing out.
 This vibrant town boasts stunning beaches, surf culture, and an array of local dining options.
 With the first day unfolding, prepare to immerse yourself in what makes Cornwall a cherished summer destination—its natural beauty, rich history, and cultural experiences await your exploration.

-Stonehenge: A Mystical Stop on the Way to Cornwall
+Must-See Stops on the Way to Cornwall

 Exploring Bodmin Moor